stacklio/stackl/docs/content/advanced/stackl_templates.md

 ## Stack Template and Instance

 A ST is the result of processing a submitted Stack, as a SAT and SIT, into a set of viable solutions where services are mapped to the infrastructure that is capable of running it.
 Each solution can be instantiated as an SI.
-The processing consists of a policy-based SIT update, a two part constraint solver and an actionable result:
+The processing consists of a policy-based SIT update, a two part constraint solver and an actionable result.
 The SIT is updated, if needed, by retrieving the current capabilities of each infrastructure target.
 After, the SIT is written back as an updated document with the up-to-date capabilities included.
 The first part of constraint solving considers each service in turn.
-The FRs and NFRs of each service are contrasted to the capabilities of each infrastructure targets.
+The FRs and RRs of each service are contrasted to the capabilities of each infrastructure targets.
 The result is a set of targets the service can run on.
-The second part of constraint solving considers the EFRs of the SAT and further filters suitable targets for services.
+The second part of constraint solving considers the policies of the SAT and further filters suitable targets for services.
 For instance, if a same-zone requirement for service_a and service_b cannot be satisfied if service_a is deployed on a target in a zone where service_b cannot be deployed, this target is deleted from the list of suitable targets of service_a.
 The end result is a document that contains the mapping of services to infrastructure and which can be stored and acted upon.
 If any service has no suitable targets, no ST is made since the application is uninstantiable.
-If all services have suitable targets, an ST is made that drops the requirements of the services and capabilities of the targets, since it has been determined that these are satisfied, and keeps the NFRs since these may provide necessary information during stack instantiation, for instance,  picking targets in the same zone
+If all services have suitable targets, an ST is made that drops the requirements of the services and capabilities of the targets, since it has been determined that these are satisfied, and keeps the RRs since these may provide necessary information during stack instantiation, for instance,  picking targets in the same zone

 For instantiation, the targets need to be chosen.
-This first needs to take into account the NFRs so that only viable combinations of targets are selected.
+This first needs to take into account the RRs so that only viable combinations of targets are selected.
 If multiple solutions remain, one is chosen according to a policy, e.g., cheapest target first

 ### Example: Stack Template Simple